Giuseppe552/Giuseppe552/README.md

 🎓 Mathematics graduate with a strong interest in **AI, software engineering, and cybersecurity**.
 💻 Building projects in **Python, JavaScript, and offensive security tools**.
 🔐 Currently learning penetration testing, exploit development, and web app security.
-🌍 Open to **remote roles** in data analysis, AI engineering, or cybersecurity.
+🌍 Open to **roles** in data analysis, AI engineering, or cybersecurity.

 ## 🚀 Skills & Tools